 The Healthcare IT Market Is Booming

 Recent trends show that consumers are increasingly turning to the Internet for health-related insights.
 According to the U.S. CDC (July–December 2022), 58.5% of adults searched online for health or medical information, with women (63.3%) more likely than men (53.5%) to do so.
-This highlights a critical reality: patients are no longer just open to digital healthcare, they actively expect it.
-From looking up medical information to accessing test results and communicating with doctors, consumers are driving healthcare toward a digital-first model.

 In this landscape, custom healthcare software development plays a vital role.
 It bridges the gap between patient expectations and providers’ digital capabilities by delivering secure, user-friendly, and personalized solutions that enhance engagement and build trust.